probmods/probmods2/chapters/social-cognition.md

 viz.auto(widgetDist)
 ~~~~

-But notice that the definition of next-good-widget is exactly like the definition of rejection sampling!
-We can re-write this as a nested-query model:
+But notice that the definition of `makeWidgetSeq` is exactly like the definition of rejection sampling!
+We can re-write this as a nested inference model:

 ~~~~
 // this machine makes a widget -- which we'll just represent with a real number: var widgetMachine = Categorical({vs: [.2 , .3, .4, .5, .6, .7, .8 ],
                                  ps: [.05, .1, .2, .3, .2, .1, .05]})
 var thresholdPrior = Categorical({vs: [.3, .4, .5, .6, .7],
                                   ps: [.1, .2, .4, .2, .1]})